iainaitken/CV/README.md

 A full-stack junior developer and a personable team player.

-I have recently graduated from a 12-week software development bootcamp at Makers Academy, having previously been a solicitor for over 13 years.
+I will graduate from a 12-week software development bootcamp at Makers Academy on 23 April 2021, having previously been a solicitor for over 13 years.

 I love working on software projects; there's no greater satisfaction than being able to contribute to developing a system that works and which makes someone's life that bit easier.
 I take pride in my work and, as a professional, I strive to ensure that my code is clean, readable, easy to maintain and reusable.
 I am looking for a job where I can hone my coding skills, learn as much as possible and quickly progress my career.